-My starting place to all things stressful is to come back to the breath and with the gentle therapeutic practice of restful, restorative yoga.
-I feel at times it’s a more accessible way to enter a meditation practice – in fact I consider it a meditation practice in itself.
+My starting place to all things stressful is to come back to the breath firstly – followed by 5 minutes or more of gentle therapeutic practice of restful, restorative yoga.

-Restful yoga is my great love and the very foundation of my Rest and Rejuvenation Retreats.
+Restful yoga is my great love and the very foundation of my Slow Retreats.
 So you will notice in the therapeutic breathing meditations (below) two of them are enjoyed resting in a restorative yoga posture.
 The reason is simple.
 Give the body permission to surrender (stress, fatigue, worry and anxiousness) and you’ll be helping the mind and nervous system let go and relax.

 It all starts with a therapeutic pause: